Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 ## **Tech**
 ​
-Here mention what technologies you've used for example ​
+These are the technoligies used for this project.

+​
 - HTML5
 - CSS3
 - Javascript (Only for fontawesome)
+- Powerpoint (Initial Logo Creation)
-- Powerpoint & Paint.net for image manipulation
+- Paint.net (Image editing/sizing/compression)

-​
+My approach was to start from a blank canvas really try to build out my vision without using a lot of content ​
 ## **Credits**
 ### **Honorable mentions**
 ​
-It's always nice to mention those that helped you get there, if people gave you support on slack or the local cat scared you into completing give them a mention!
+Thanks to my mentor Richard
 ​
 ### **Content:**
 ​